Brainbloodvolume

-Brainbloodvolume is the third and final album from Ned's Atomic Dustbin with their original line-up.
+Brainbloodvolume is the third and final album from English rock band Ned's Atomic Dustbin with their original line-up.
 It was released in the United States on 21 March 1995 but did not appear in the United Kingdom until July of that year.

 Music

 Brainbloodvolume finds the band "decisively stepping beyond" their usual style "to embrace a variety of styles and approaches," and is marked by "ultramodern production", electronics and sampling, all of which were introduced to a lesser extent on Are You Normal?
 Ned Raggett of Allmusic said the album was "brimming with energy and a willingness to experiment" while "retaining the yearning heart" of many early songs by the band.
 The album is "an altogether happier effort" than its predecessor and shows the band seeming "confident and relaxed enough to work; the songs appear to be the result of actual woodshedding, not last-minute whip-ups."

 Palmer's "especially careful" production "gets [the material] all down in a clear mix of bristling, textured power and slick commercial" whilst ably following "the group's minor stylistic perambulations while juggling modern dance beats, driving rock, pinging atmospherics, found-sound silliness and glossy mid-tempo pop."
 Guitarist Rat and sometimes bassist Alex Griffin indulge "in crispier sometimes-abstract performances that suggest early-'80s post-punk à la New Order and the Cure."